 - 9.1 No part of the Fund shall be loaned to any person, partnership or organization unless it is undertaken in the context of an approved investment mandate and qualify as a permitted investment as outlined in Section 4.1, or within a securities lending arrangement as outlined in Section 9.5. - 9.2 The Managers may not pledge, hypothecate, or otherwise encumber in any way, the assets of the Fund, except to the extent that temporary overdrafts occur in the normal course of business.
-However, this specifically does not prohibit mortgages on real estate assets owned by the Fund or owned through real estate pooled funds or leverage in the multi-strategy funds. - 9.3 The Managers shall not borrow on behalf of the Fund. - 9.4 The Managers responsible for investment decisions shall assess the solvency of borrowers and adequacy of collateral for loans by reference to published credit ratings and/or by their own analysis.
-The Manager's analysis should include all material factors relevant to assess the ability of the borrower to repay the loan, to discharge interest obligations on the specified
+However, this specifically does not prohibit mortgages on real estate assets owned by the Fund or owned through real estate pooled funds or leverage in the multi-strategy funds. - 9.3 The Managers shall not borrow on behalf of the Fund. - 9.4 The Managers responsible for investment decisions shall assess the solvency of borrowers and adequacy of collateral for loans by reference to published credit ratings and/or by their own

-- payment dates and to survive periods of financial adversity.
-New investments may not be made in debt obligations which are in default of principal or interest. - 9.5 Subject to the Board's direction, the Fund Custodian may engage in domestic and foreign securities lending for the purpose of generating revenue for the Fund.
+9.5 Subject to the Board's direction, the Fund Custodian may engage in domestic and foreign securities lending for the purpose of generating revenue for the Fund.
 Such loans must be secured by cash and/or readily marketable government bonds, treasury bills and/or letters of credit, discount notes and banker's acceptances of Canadian chartered banks.
 The amount of collateral taken for securities lending should reflect best practices in local markets, but should be at least 105% under an enhanced indemnity arrangement.
 The market value relationship between collateral and securities on loan must be calculated at least daily.
 For equity loans, high quality, liquid equities may also be accepted as collateral.